lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 qps is the graphical task manager included with Lubuntu.

-Version
+iVersion
 -------
-Lubuntu ships with version 1.10.18 of qps.
+Lubuntu ships with version 1.10.20 of qps.

 Useage
 ------